Wondering how YOU can make a difference? Here are some ideas to get you started...

 3. Shop ethically.

-- Use our Ethical Eats website to learn about global issues connected to everyday food items, and find businesses that sell more ethical options near you such as fair trade, local and organic products.
+- Use Fair Trade to learn about global issues connected to everyday food items, and find businesses that sell more ethical options near you such as fair trade, local and organic products.

 4. Live sustainably.